Florida Medicaid Planning Attorney - Orlando & Winter Park

 Medicaid Planning FAQ

-You probably know some of the basics of Medicaid.
-Essentially, it is a need-based program created by the government for people 65 and older, or who are blind, or if under 65 years of age, have been declared disabled by Social Security Administration.
+Medicaid is a need-based program created by the government for people 65 and older, blind, or declared disabled by the Social Security Administration to assist with home and community-based assisted living services.
 It can be used to cover the costs of general health care as well as long-term care.

-In other words, Medicaid can help pay for long-term care in a nursing home or an assisted living facility.
-In fact, there are a variety of Florida Medicaid programs available for those who do not have the private funds to pay for their care.
+In other words, Medicaid can help pay for long-term care in a nursing home or an assisted living facility, memory care, or in the home.

 Because Medicaid is a needs-based benefit, many people do not consider it.
 They do not believe that they will qualify.
-And it is absolutely true that to be eligible for the Medicaid program, you must meet strict financial requirements.
+While it is true that to be eligible for the Medicaid program, you must meet strict financial requirements, numerous legal mechanisms are available to help individuals obtain eligibility.

-Eligibility requirements change from year-to-year.
+Florida Medicaid eligibility requirements change from year to year.
 Here are the current standards:

 Assets